PaulSnow/Fifth/README.md

 Not just Fifth...
 Professional Fifth!

 Cliff Click and I designed and built Fifth while in graduate school.
-Fifth is a complete programming environment that is somewhat 32 bit Forth based for PCs.
-We later adapted it for 68000 based embedded systems to implement the first PostScript clone to Ship in a comerical Printer.
+Fifth is a complete programming environment that is somewhat close to but not quite a 32 bit Forth.
+Fifth was written for 8086/8087 based IBM compatiable PCs.
+We later rewrote Fifth from the ground up for 68000 based embedded systems to implement the first PostScript clone to Ship in a comerical Printer.
 (Printware's 720, in December of 1987)